GELU Activation Function in Deep Learning: A Comprehensive Mathematical Analysis and Performance: Mathematical Analysis

 Lipschitz continuity is a stronger form of continuity that provides an upper bound on the rate of change of a function \cite{asadi2018lipschitz}.
 A function is said to be Lipschitz continuous if there exists a constant $L > 0$ such that for all $x, y \in \mathbb{R}$, the following inequality holds:

-To prove the Lipschitz continuity of the GELU activation function, we will first show that its derivative is bounded.
-The derivative of the GELU function with $\alpha = 1$, as derived in Equation (\ref{gelu_deriv}), is given by:
+{For the GELU activation function to exhibit Lipschitz continuity, we need to show that its derivative is bounded.
+As per Equation (\ref{gelu_deriv}), the derivative of the GELU function with $\alpha = 1$ is given by:}